GitGuardian/ggshield/README.md

 ---

-# GitGuardian Shield : protect your secrets with GitGuardian
+# GitGuardian Shield: protect your secrets with GitGuardian

 The GitGuardian shield (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect your exposed secrets.